Dr Layla Renshaw

 Methods of human identification.

-I also supervise undegraduate research in human osteology, in conjunction with the Centre of Bioarchaeology at the Museum of London, concerning methods of skeletal identification, life history reconstruction, nutritional and occupational stress markers, and skeletal and dental pathology.
+I also supervise undegraduate and MSc research in aspects of forensic anthroology, in conjunction with the Centre of Human Bioarchaeology at the Museum of London, concerning methods of skeletal identification, life history reconstruction, nutritional and occupational stress markers, and skeletal and dental pathology.

 020 8417 7045